 Understand The Types Of Influencers

 Influencers are not just people with millions of followers.
-Several kinds of influencers fall into different size categories based on their follower amount.
-You need to understand which types are out there before choosing one to work with.
+Influencers fall into different size categories based on their follower amount.
+Before choosing one to work with, you need to understand which types are out there.

 Macro or mega-influencers have between 500, 000 and 1 million followers.
 They’re also viewed as experts in their niche and can offer your business a lot of exposure.
 However, they’re usually far more expensive due to their extensive audience, so you’ll need a bigger budget.